 The base data has been adjusted to include plan-reported expenditures for sub-capitated covered provided in the CMO financial data.
-Sub-capitated payments were reported at the statewide level and by major category of aid (LIM/TM/REF and BCC, PCK, and P4HB).
-Sub-capitated payment costs were allocated to rate cells proportionally by member month for the given category of aid for applicable categories of service.
+Sub-capitated payments were reported at the statewide level.
+Sub-capitated payment costs were allocated to rate cells proportionally by member month for applicable categories of service.